sarathk73/SentinelEye-WIDS/README.md

 ## Contributing
 We welcome contributions and suggestions to improve the SentinelEye-WIDS project.
 Please feel free to submit issues and pull requests through the project's GitHub repository.

-### Versioning
-We use SemVer for versioning.
-For the versions available, see the tags on this repository.

-### Authors

-- Sarath K - Initial work - [sarathk73](https://github.com/sarathk73)

-### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Troubleshooting
 If you experience any issues while setting up or operating the SentinelEye-WIDS, please refer to the troubleshooting guide below:
 - If the ESP8266 fails to connect to Wi-Fi, make sure you have entered the correct credentials and that your Wi-Fi network is operational.